heridev/smsforall-rails-api/README.md

 ```
 https://smsparatodosapi.ngrok.io
 ```
 c.
-Select the build variantes as `debug
+Select the build variants as `debug
 d.
-Run the app and install it in your device again.
+Run the app and install it on your device again.

 ### Test suite
 As of now on July 1st, 2020, we only have Rspec tests in place, if you want to run them, just do it as follow
 ```
 export RAILS_MASTER_KEY=bb5ffbd20b7fb60b4f05932fb2189277
-bundle exe rspec spec
+bundle exec rspec spec
 ```

 ### Managing encrypted env credentials